-It technically means the understanding or evaluation of human well-being in the workplace and the design of products and functionality of equipment to enhance the performance of the person and the optimisation of their work.
+It technically means the understanding or evaluation of human well-being in the workplace and the design of products and functionality of equipment to enhance the performance of the person and the optimization of their work.

 For us at Oxford Seating, it simply means how can we best help you or your organisation to ensure your comfort and ease at work, which will benefit both you and those that you work with or for.
 To that end we have a range of products which we trust will be suitable for you and improve your working life because that's what we do - we design products for work!

-In some cases, we are trying to protect you from repetitive strain injuries or muscular skeletal disorders and by working with your Occupational Health or Health and Safety advisors, we can plan to avoid any problems.
+In some cases, we are trying to protect you from repetitive strain injuries or muscular-skeletal disorders and by working with your Occupational Health or Health and Safety advisors, we can plan to avoid any problems.

 Now let's be clear! - most of what we do is plan for those who have no problems from an ergonomic point of view by providing appropriate seating and associated equipment in the first place.

-However, unfortunately some people will already have physiological problems associated with their own health or accident or perhaps by not being provided with the correct equipment in the first place.
+However, unfortunately, some people will already have physiological problems associated with their own health or accident or perhaps by not being provided with the correct equipment in the first place.
 At Oxford Seating, we do our best to help you!